Flank/flank/docs/index.md

   ## Each test configuration name must match the name of a configuration specified in a test plan and is case-sensitive.
   ## Default: null (run all test configurations)
   # skip-test-configuration: en

+ ### Enable output report with set type
+ ## Saves output results as parsable file and optionally upload it to Gcloud..
+ ## Default: none
+ # output-report: none
 ```

 ### Android example